Blog

 • Subscribe for Updates

-A new report from the American Lung Association ranks Arkansas in the bottom tier of states for multiple lung cancer measures, including a higher rate of new lung cancer cases, lower survival rates, and lower surgical treatment rates compared to other states and the District of Columbia.
+A new report from the American Lung Association ranks Arkansas in the bottom tier of states for multiple lung cancer measures, including screening and survival rates.

 Smoking is the leading cause of lung cancer, although non-smokers can also develop lung cancer from other exposures, including air pollution and radon exposure.
 Screening individuals at increased risk for lung cancer is vitally important, since lung cancer detected at an earlier stage is more likely to be successfully treated.